 Duncan Callaway

-Dr. Callaway’s teaching focuses on power systems and energy efficiency.
+Dr. Callaway’s teaching focuses on power systems and data science.
 His research can be categorized in three areas: modeling and control of aggregated storage devices; power management; and system analysis of energy technologies and their impact.

 Go to Duncan Callaway's page